Losing Sleep Over a Negative review? Part One

 WHAT IS A COMPANY TO DO?

-As you work on your business or your organization, what steps do you take to filter out the “Bad Reviews” and the “noise.”
-The first step, acknowledge that it’s impossible to avoid a “Bad Review,” even more impossible to prevent “false claims” by a disgruntled employee, an angry customer, your competition, who may be afraid of your success or who aim to tear you down.
+As you work on your business or organization, what steps do you take to filter out the “Bad Reviews” and the “noise.”
+The first step is to acknowledge that it’s impossible to avoid a “Bad Review” and even more impossible to prevent “false claims” by a disgruntled employee, an angry customer, or your competition, who may be afraid of your success or who aim to tear you down.

 ASK YOURSELF, WHAT DO YOU DO?

-Do you arm yourself to the teeth with Lawyers, and go after every bad review you receive?
-Not likely, you wouldn’t be in business for long as your earnings would go to paying for the Lawyers new car, or their vacation to Hawaii.
+Do you arm yourself to the teeth with Lawyers and go after every lousy review you receive?
+You wouldn’t likely be in business for long as your earnings would go to paying for the Lawyer’s new car or their vacation to Hawaii.

-Relax, take a deep breath.
-The second step is to acknowledge that it is impossible to please everyone.
+Relax, step back and take a deep breath.
+Next, acknowledge that it is impossible to please everyone.

-The fact of the matter is this: likes, dislikes, and the accompanying opinions are subjective.
-No matter how much information you provide a client or how smoothly you operate, someone will be unhappy; do your best.
-Try to answer the questions to the best of your ability, stay positive, maintain a friendly stance and treat every customer as a new customer.
+The fact is that likes, dislikes, and the accompanying opinions are subjective.
+No matter how much information you provide a client or how smoothly you operate, someone will be unhappy; all you can do is do your best.
+Try to answer the questions to the best of your ability, stay positive, maintain a friendly stance, and treat every customer as new.

 Serve them the best dish, give them proper service, be polite, and make sure to get paid.
-The third step.
-This one is important.
+The next step, and this one, is essential.
 Do not panic.

 Take a deep breath, sip some wine, have a beer, or enjoy a nice cup of Espresso coffee or tea.
-Negative feedback is a part of life, and it’s not the end of the world.
-Nothing great was built in a day and success involves a few bumps on the road.
-If you live in Quebec, well potholes.
+Negative feedback is a part of life and is not the end of the world.
+Nothing great was built in a day, and success involves a few bumps on the road.
+If you live in the province of Quebec or the Nation’s capital, well, potholes.

 Published in Evolving Media Chronicles